MatthiasPeltzer/vidply/docs/PLAYLIST.md

 - **Auto-Advance** - Automatically play the next track when one finishes
 - **Loop Mode** - Loop back to the first track after the last one
 - **Track Info Display** - Shows current track number, title, and artist
-- **Visual Playlist Panel** - Interactive list of all tracks with thumbnails
+- **Visual Playlist Panel** - Interactive list of all tracks with thumbnails with toggle button
 - **Active Track Highlighting** - Visual indicator for the currently playing track
-- **Keyboard Support** - Navigate playlist items with keyboard
+- **Enhanced Keyboard Navigation** - Full keyboard support with arrow keys, Page Up/Down, Home/End
+- **Screen Reader Support** - ARIA labels, live regions, and boundary announcements
+- **WCAG Compliant** - Meets accessibility guidelines for keyboard navigation and screen readers
 - **Custom Tracks** - Support for captions, chapters, and other text tracks per playlist item

 ## Installation